-For 2020, a number of files usually found on the Guidelines page have been moved to The National CAPS Committee, CAPS Recognition, and Taxonomic Services pages.
-Other files can be found on the Resources page.
+Several files previously found on the Guidelines page have been moved to the National CAPS Committee, CAPS Recognition, and Taxonomic Services pages.
 These files will usually not be updated with the publication of the Guidelines, but on an as needed basis.
 This will reduce the number of files on the Guideline page, and reduce the work required to update the Guidelines annually while still maintaining the information needed to develop work plans and conduct surveys.